01 of 11

 03 of 11

-There are several companies that offer trips to the summit of Mauna Kea for sunset, but my personal favorite is Hawaii Forest and Trail.
+There are several companies that offer trips to the summit of Mauna Kea for sunset, but our favorite is Hawaii Forest & Trail.

-Hawaii Forest and Trail offers a number of eco-adventures on the Big Island of Hawaii.
-I've been on several of them and they are all excellent, but my favorite is their Mauna Kea Summit & Stars...
+Hawaii Forest & Trail offers a number of eco-adventures on the Big Island of Hawaii.
+We've been on several of them, and they are all excellent, but our favorite is their Mauna Kea Summit & Stars...
 Adventure.

 The guides are extremely knowledgeable and enthusiastic.
-They are combination naturalists, culturalists, geologists, and astronomers.
+They're a blend of naturalists, culturalists, geologists, and astronomers.

 Hawaii Forest & Trail